Spike-Pentesting/App-witchcraft/README.md

 Those configuration options are explicitally needed, but you can leave as default if you don't know what are you doing.

+# SCRIPTING

+The scripting plugin allows you to define a directory where pick up external scripts that will be called when events occours:

+    SCRIPTING_DIR:/root/scripts/

+e.g. if we want to execute a script everytime we load witchcraft create a file:

+    /root/scripts/on_load

+Make sure to be executable

 # NOTES
 For sabayon vm:
 ensure to have all licenses accepted into your machine adding inside make.conf